Gregorio Weber International Prize in Biological Fluorescence

 Currently at Stanford University; Stanford, CA

-Thesis Title: Single molecule studies of dynamic biological processes - Dr. Saveez Saffarian
+Thesis title: Single molecule studies of dynamic biological processes - Dr. Saveez Saffarian

 Currently at Harvard Medical School/CBR; Boston, MA

-Thesis Title: Fluorescence correlation spectroscopy: Statistical analysis and biological applications
+Thesis title: Fluorescence correlation spectroscopy: Statistical analysis and biological applications

-Selection Committees
+Selection Committees 2005

 Selected three finalists: